Don't Ignore the Signs: Urgent Care Options for High Blood Pressure

 • Follow up with a healthcare provider as often as they advise

-Risk factors for developing high blood pressure include genetics, diet, stress levels, age, obesity, and smoking.
+Risk factors include genetics, diet, stress levels, age, obesity, and smoking.

 If you are experiencing severe symptoms such as chest pain, difficulty breathing, dizziness or vision changes, you should seek emergency medical attention immediately.
 If you are concerned that you may have high blood pressure but do not have severe symptoms, you can visit an urgent care clinic for evaluation.